-As of September 30, 2023 March 31, 2024, we had no obligations that would require disclosure as off-balance sheet arrangements.
+As of September 30, 2024, we had no obligations that would require disclosure as off-balance sheet arrangements.

-Recent Critical Accounting Standards Policies and Significant Judgments and Estimates
+Critical Accounting Policies and Significant Judgments and Estimates

-There were no applicable recently issued Our accounting standards nor did we adopt any new accounting standards policies are more fully described in Note 2 of the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. As described in Note 2, the preparation of our condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of our financial statements as well as the reported revenues and expenses during the three reported periods.
-We base our estimates on historical experience and nine months ended September 30, 2023.
+Our accounting policies are more fully described in Note 2 of the condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. As described in Note 2, the preparation of our condensed consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of our financial statements, as well as the reported revenues and expenses during the reported periods.
+We base our estimates on historical experience and on various market-specific and other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
+Estimates are assessed each period and updated to reflect current information.
+Actual results may differ from these estimates under different assumptions or conditions.